-Thousands of civilians have been killed in the escalation of violence in the Occupied Palestinian Territories and Israel since October 2023.
-As the world watches in horror, Amnesty International has been documenting human rights violations.
-Amnesty’s researchers and Digital Evidence Lab have been verifying evidence of violations of international humanitarian law, like repeated attacks by the Israeli Defence Forces that amount to war crimes and have pulverised street after street, killing tens of thousands of civilians.
+Tens of thousands of civilians have been killed in Israel’s genocide against Palestinians in Gaza since October 2023.
+As the world watches horror, Amnesty International has been documenting human rights violations.
+Amnesty’s researchers and Digital Evidence Lab have been verifying evidence of violations of international humanitarian law, like repeated attacks by Israeli Forces that amount to war crimes and have pulverised street after street, killing tens of thousands of civilians.

 And alongside members of the Palestinian and Jewish communities, we’re campaigning for a ceasefire and the protection of civilians.
-At this moment, as we witness an unprecedented catastrophe in Gaza, the actions and advocacy of everyone are critical.
-It’s because of everyday people standing up for human rights that the Australian government has called for a ceasefire.
-There’s more to do, but together, we can do it.
+At this moment, as we witness an unprecedented humanitarian catastrophe in Gaza, the actions and advocacy of everyone are critical.
+It’s because of everyday people standing up for human rights, the Australian government has taken few important steps, from calling for ceasefire at the UN to announcing aid.
+There’s so more to do, but together, we can do it.

 What needs to be done?

 Amnesty International is also calling on all parties to abide by international law, and make every effort to avoid civilian bloodshed.
 Neither justice nor security can be achieved by a civilian bloodbath in Gaza.
-Amnesty International is urging:
+Amnesty International is urging the Australia Government:

 What can you do?